-This is primarily because these MIAs, originally developed for classification models, fail to account for the sequential nature of LLMs.
-Unlike classification models, which produce a single prediction, LLMs generate text token-by-token, adjusting each prediction based on the \textit{context} of preceding tokens (i.e., prefix).
-Prior MIAs overlook token-level loss dynamics and the influence of prefixes on next-token predictability, which contributes to memorization.
-This simplification misses critical LLM behaviors, notably \textit{context-dependent memorization}, making these attacks ineffective at identifying training set members.
+This is primarily because these MIAs, originally developed for classification models, fail to account for the generative nature of LLMs.
+Unlike classification models, which produce a single prediction based on the input, LLMs generate texts token-by-token, adjusting the prediction for each output token based on the \textit{context} of preceding tokens (i.e., the prefix).
+Prior MIAs overlook this \textit{token-level loss dynamics} and the \textit{influence of prefixes} on the predicted token, both of which contribute to the memorization behaviors of LLMs.
+As such simplifications miss the critical behaviors of LLMs, notably \textit{context-dependent memorization}, these attacks are often ineffective at identifying training set members in pre-trained LLMs.

-Additionally, state-of-the-art MIA tests~\cite{zarifzadeh2024low, carlini2022membership, ye2022enhanced, mireshghallah2022quantifying} rely on reference models trained similarly to the target model but on distinct, similarly distributed data.
-Achieving this is extremely costly and often impractical for pre-trained LLMs.
-Also, arbitrarily using other available pre-trained models as reference models leads to inaccurate attacks due to significant differences in their training processes and model architectures (as reasoned analytically~\cite{murakonda2021quantifying}, and shown empirically in this paper and the prior work~\cite{duan2024membership}).
+Additionally, state-of-the-art MIAs~\cite{zarifzadeh2024low, carlini2022membership, ye2022enhanced, mireshghallah2022quantifying} rely on reference models trained similarly to the target model but on a distinct but similarly distributed dataset.
+Obtaining such reference models is extremely costly and often impractical for pre-trained LLMs.
+On the other hand, using other available pre-trained models as reference models may also lead to inaccurate attacks due to significant differences in their training processes and model architectures (as is shown analytically~\cite{murakonda2021quantifying} and empirically~\cite{duan2024membership} in the literature).

-To design a strong MIA against LLMs, we need to fully understand how and why memorization may occur during the training.
-Any piece of text is modeled as a sequence of tokens, and LLMs are trained to optimize parameters that maximize the conditional probabilities of generating each token based on the preceding context.
+To design a strong MIA against pre-trained LLMs, we need to fully understand how and why memorization occurs during the training.
+Any piece of text is modeled as a sequence of tokens, and LLMs are trained to maximize the conditional probabilities of generating each token based on the preceding context (i.e., the prefix), by adjusting the model parameters.
 This process is progressive, as the model adjusts its predictions with each new token, refining its understanding of the sequence.